FellowTraveler/Open-Transactions-old/scripts/samples/README.txt

 decode.ot*                  Decode an OT-base64-encoded block.
 decrypt.ot*                 Decrypt an OT-base64-encoded-AND-ENCRYPTED block.
-dl_acct_files.ot*           Download the intermediary files for MyAcct. encode.ot*                  OT-base64-encode a piece of plaintext. encrypt.ot*                 Encrypt some data using a Nym's public key. input_multiline.ot*         Sample script showing how to input multiple lines.
+dl_acct_files.ot*           Download the intermediary files for MyAcct. dl_contract.ot*             Download any asset or server contract by ID. encode.ot*                  OT-base64-encode a piece of plaintext. encrypt.ot*                 Encrypt some data using a Nym's public key. input_multiline.ot*         Sample script showing how to input multiple lines.